So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 Development team type

-What are the options for you two to choose from when it comes to team types for product development?
-When it comes to putting together a team, it usually comes down to choosing between the three basic recruitment models we have listed below.
+What are the options to choose from when it comes to team types for software development?

 If the budget is our top priority, then, in this case, the cheapest choice is to hire a freelance developer.
 However, even though this option is the most budget-friendly one, it's not the most reliable as there is no way for you to control the progress of work in the project.
 There is also no guarantee regarding the sufficient quality of the completed project.